entrepeneur4lyf/kwaak/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-Always wanted to run an army of AI agents locally from your own machine?
+Always wanted to run a team of AI agents locally from your own machine?
 Kwaak provides a terminal interface to operate autonomous AI agents on your codebase.

 <<DEMO HERE>>